 Then there was the betrayal regarding NATO.
 In 1990, the US made “iron-clad guarantee” that NATO would not expand “an inch forward” if the USSR was dissolved.
 By 1996, the US started proposing NATO expansion.
 In 1999, Poland, Czech Republic and Hungary were absorbed into NATO.
 Few months later, NATO bombed Serbia/Yugoslavia 1999 — Serbia was Russia’s staunch ally.

 Basically, the international bankers set up on Russia like vultures attacking a wounded bear.
 Their goal was to destroy Russia’s economy, society, military and the geographical statehood itself.
 If these money-masters hadn’t been stopped, Russia would have disintegrated into many small, dysfunctional regions by now.

 The bleak 1998 was also the year when Vladimir Putin became the head of FSB – Russia’s intelligence agency.
 Next year, he was handpicked by Boris Yeltsin to become the Prime Minister of Russia.
 Few months later, on Dec 31, 1999, Yeltsin resigned abruptly and made Putin the acting President.

 Putin had seen what happened when you trusted the reputable economists, banksters and vulture capitalists from the West.
 He fought the (traitorous) Russian oligarchs and sent them to prisons, one by one.
 The lucky ones fled the country: Boris Berzovsky to England; Vladimir Gusinsky to Greece; Yegor Gaidar to Ireland; Mikhail Khodorkovsky to Switzerland and so on.

-So, that’s why Russia distrusts the West, and why the West hates Putin
+So, that’s why Russia distrusts the West, why Putin is popular in Russia